Rise Beyond Margins: Empowering Inclusive Scholarship

 I will continue raising funds for reimbursements and contingency expenses as noted in the proposal.
 If I receive more than the goal, funds will go toward continuing my research, book manuscript preparation, and advancing all efforts connected to this journey.
 I will be sure to update on how I use those funds going forward.

-Your contributions would not only cover these upcoming conferences but also create some space that allows me to continue advancing this important research, writing, and book work in the months ahead, while I work towards securing my next formal opportunity.
+Your contributions would not only cover support for academic conferences but also create some space that allows me to continue advancing this important research, writing, and book work in the months ahead, while I work towards securing my next formal opportunity.

 Once again, thank you so much for your generosity and support!